diku-its/e2024/coursedescription2023.md

 Make sure that you read all the following carefully.

 ## Expectation and preparation for ITS
 A significant part of the course is build on material from CompSys.
 If you feel the this material is a bit far away it is recommended to shortly recap this.
-The course book (TO) does include short background on some (but not all) parts, however if want to have the full understanding you need to consult the material from CompSys as needed.
+The course book does include short background on some (but not all) parts, however if want to have the full understanding you need to consult the material from CompSys as needed.

 ## Lectures